Frequently Asked Questions

 What are the income limits?

 Income limits vary by county and household size.
-Even if you are unsure, you should still complete the pre-application, so we may determine program eligibility.
+Even if you are unsure, you should still

 Are renters eligible?